MattFrostFire/Amazing-Password-Generator/README.md

 # Amazing-Password-Generator
-Python Password Generator (core math, os, string, and datetime module) has two modes: random and memorable.
+This Python password generator (core math, os, string, and datetime module) has two modes: random and memorable.
 Random generates a high security password like google or microsoft does (Ex: _5}/|#~S.4N=~d).
 Memorable creates a password out of a common word (using top_english_nouns_lower_100000.txt) and adds numbers and a hyphen to it.
 Memorable and Random folders appear after run.

 ## a) Purpose of the Program: